archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/README.md

 # Arch Modified Physics License
 >**Attention drifters!
-Switch to CSP version 1.73**, or lower.
+If you don't have the 1.80 preview, switch to CSP version 1.73**, or lower.
 Otherwise tires will have an unknown force pushing the car, which makes drifting more difficult.

 As of 5 November 2022,